txsl/ee4-hpce-2014-cw6/readme.md

 - Algorithm Optimisation (O(N^3) to O(N^2) for matrix multiplication)
 - OpenCL with some clever modifications.

-Matrix Exponent was an interesting programm to look at.
+Matrix Exponent was an interesting program to look at.
 Matrix `A` is created using a randomly generated seed, and this is passed "multiplied" with itself multiple times.
 A hash is then created using the first item (row 1, column 1) from each intermediate matrix.

 Interestingly, the David Thomas Matrix Multiplication method was used to calculate the exponent of each matrix.
 Though many mathematicians would be appalled by the use of such inprecise methods, the computer scientists in us were delighted to see the number of optimisations that could be done here.
-Specicially, as each column in the accumulator matrix was similar, the N \* N \* N operation was reduced to N \* N. We then looked at converting this to OpenCL, as this problem consits of many smaller calculations without the need to move much data around.
-There was little room for parallelisation between each loop (as each loop of the matrix exponent was dependant on the accumulator matrix), so TBB was not considered.
+Specifically, as each column in the accumulator matrix was similar, the N \* N \* N operation was reduced to N \* N. We then looked at converting this to OpenCL, as this problem consist of many smaller calculations without the need to move much data around.
+There was little room for parallelisation between each loop (as each loop of the matrix exponent was enviromnedant on the accumulator matrix), so TBB was not considered.

 In using OpenCL, buffers are swapped and only the first element is read from the matrix.
 This is as the `hash` item only consists of the first element of the accumulator matrix at each iteration.
 As there is an overhead in using OpenCL, only once the matrix is of dimension 250 do we convert to OpenCL.